-Leading provider of full-time home tuition, Tutors International, today commented on the shocking quantities of homework assigned to students in the US educational system in schools around the world, calling for more co-operation between teachers.
+Leading provider of full-time home tuition, Tutors International, today commented on the shocking amount of homework assigned to students in the US educational system in schools around the world, calling for more co-operation between teachers.

 Adam Caller, an independent education consultant and former teacher, today reported that the amount of homework assigned by teachers at US schools was “shockingly excessive” and urged that something be done to remedy the arbitrary allocation of homework that he believes is causing distress to children and their parents at schools in the US educational system.